huiwenzhang/ICRA2020-paper-list/README.md

 - The Soft-Landing Problem: Minimizing Energy Loss by a Legged Robot Impacting Yielding Terrain
 - A Computational Framework for Designing Skilled Legged-Wheeled Robots

-## Multi-Robot Systems
-- Optimal Perimeter Guarding with Heterogeneous Robot Teams: Complexity Analysis and Effective Algorithms
-- Spatial Scheduling of Informative Meetings for Multi-Agent Persistent Coverage
-- Simultaneous Policy and Discrete Communication Learning for Multi-Agent Cooperation
-- Cooperative Team Strategies for Multi-Player Perimeter-Defense Games
-- Multirobot Symmetric Formations for Gradient and Hessian Estimation with Application to Source Seeking (I)

-- Multi-Robot Path Deconfliction through Prioritization by Path Prospects
-- Cooperative Aerial-Ground Multi-Robot System for Automated Construction Tasks
-- A Connectivity-Prediction Algorithm and Its Application in Active Cooperative Localization for Multi-Robot Systems
-- Multi-Agent Formation Control Based on Distributed Estimation with Prescribed Performance
-- Optimization-Based Distributed Flocking Control for Multiple Rigid Bodies
-- Behavior Mixing with Minimum Global and Subgroup Connectivity Maintenance for Large-Scale Multi-Robot Systems
-- CAPRICORN: Communication Aware Place Recognition Using Interpretable Constellations of Objects in Robot Networks
-- Online Planning for Quadrotor Teams in 3-D Workspaces Via Reachability Analysis on Invariant Geometric Trees
-- Decentralized Visual-Inertial-UWB Fusion for Relative State Estimation of Aerial Swarm
-- Synthesis of a Time-Varying Communication Network by Robot Teams with Information Propagation Guarantees
-- DC-CAPT: Concurrent Assignment and Planning of Trajectories for Dubins Cars
-- An Adversarial Approach to Private Flocking in Mobile Robot Teams
-- Subspace Projectors for State-Constrained Multi-Robot Consensus
-- Multi-Agent Task Allocation Using Cross-Entropy Temporal Logic Optimization
-- Adaptive Task Allocation for Heterogeneous Multi-Robot Teams with Evolving and Unknown Robot Capabilities
-- Mobile Wireless Network Infrastructure on Demand
-- Monitoring Over the Long Term: Intermittent Deployment and Sensing Strategies for Multi-Robot Teams
-- Multi-Robot Coordination for Estimation and Coverage of Unknown Spatial Fields
-- Dense R-Robust Formations on Lattices

-- Optimizing Topologies for Probabilistically Secure Multi-Robot Systems
-- Efficient Communication in Large Multi-Robot Networks
-- CyPhyHouse: A Programming, Simulation, and Deployment Toolchain for Heterogeneous Distributed Coordination
-- Chance Constrained Simultaneous Path Planning and Task Assignment for Multiple Robots with Stochastic Path Costs
-- Optimal Topology Selection for Stable Coordination of Asymmetrically Interacting Multi-Robot Systems
-- Representing Multi-Robot Structure through Multimodal Graph Embedding for the Selection of Robot Teams
-- MAMS-A*: Multi-Agent Multi-Scale A*

-- Connectivity Maintenance: Global and Optimized Approach through Control Barrier Functions
-- Controller Synthesis for Infinitesimally Shape-Similar Formations
-- A Distributed Source Term Estimation Algorithm for Multi-Robot Systems
-- Weighted Buffered Voronoi Cells for Distributed Semi-Cooperative Behavior
-- Collaborative Multi-Robot Localization in Natural Terrain
-- Multi-Robot Control Using Coverage Over Time-Varying Non-Convex Domains
-- Efficient Large-Scale Multi-Drone Delivery Using Transit Networks
-- Resilience in Multi-Robot Target Tracking through Reconfiguration
-- Teleoperation of Multi-Robot Systems to Relax Topological Constraints
-- Eciton Robotica: Design and Algorithms for an Adaptive Self-Assembling Soft Robot Collective

-## Modeling, Control, and Learning for Soft Robots
-- Learning Robotic Assembly Tasks with Lower Dimensional Systems by Leveraging Softness and Environmental Constraints
-- Titan: A Parallel Asynchronous Library for Multi-Agent and Soft-Body Robotics Using NVIDIA CUDA
-- Motion Planning with Competency-Aware Transition Models for Underactuated Adaptive Hands
-- Learning to Walk a Tripod Mobile Robot Using Nonlinear Soft Vibration Actuators with Entropy Adaptive Reinforcement Learning
-- Time Generalization of Trajectories Learned on Articulated Soft Robots
-- A Probabilistic Model-Based Online Learning Optimal Control Algorithm for Soft Pneumatic Actuators
-- Rigid-Soft Interactive Learning for Robust Grasping
-- Model and Data Based Approaches to the Control of Tensegrity Robots
-- Stiffness Imaging with a Continuum Appendage: Real-Time Shape and Tip Force Estimation from Base Load Readings
-- Sim-To-Real Transfer Learning Approach for Tracking Multi-DOF Ankle Motions Using Soft Strain Sensors
-- Model-Based Pose Control of Inflatable Eversion Robot with Variable Stiffness
-- Learning to Control Reconfigurable Staged Soft Arms
-- Open-Loop Position Control in Collaborative, Modular Variable-Stiffness-Link (VSL) Robots
--  Control of a Silicone Soft Tripod Robot Via Uncertainty Compensation
-- Control Oriented Modeling of Soft Robots: The Polynomial Curvature Case
-- Modeling and Analysis of SMA Actuator Embedded in Stretchable Coolant Vascular Pursuing Artificial Muscles
-- Distributed Proprioception of 3D Configuration in Soft, Sensorized Robots Via Deep Learning
-- Stable Tool-Use with Flexible Musculoskeletal Hands by Learning the Predictive Model of Sensor State Transition
-- Learning to Transfer Dynamic Models of Underactuated Soft Robotic Hands
-- Periodic Movement Learning in a Soft-Robotic Arm
-- An Input Observer-Based Stiffness Estimation Approach for Flexible Robot Joints
-- Fast Model-Based Contact Patch and Pose Estimation for Highly Deformable Dense-Geometry Tactile Sensors
-- Mechanism and Model of a Soft Robot for Head Stabilization in Cancer Radiation Therapy

 ## Manipulation
 - Grasping Unknown Objects by Coupling Deep Reinforcement Learning, Generative Adversarial Networks, and Visual Servoing